 How to Become a Volunteer or Intern

 Thank you for your interest in becoming a volunteer or intern with the IRC in Phoenix.
-The purpose of the IRC's comprehensive volunteer and intern program is to help refugees complete their journey from harm to home by engaging community members who increase effectiveness through directly serving refugees and providing support behind the scenes.
+The IRC's mission driven volunteer and intern program engages community members who increase effectiveness through directly working with refugees and providing support behind the scenes.

 Steps to becoming an IRC volunteer or intern:

-1. Get to know the IRC in Phoenix and learn more about how you can be involved by attending a monthly office tour and information session.
-The information session is held on the second Monday of every month from 4:30-6:30pm at the IRC in Phoenix office located at 5227 North 7th Street Phoenix, AZ 85014 (7th Street, just north of Camelback Road).
-To request an application and listing of current opportunities or RSVP for the information session (appreciated but not required), email VolunteerPHX@Rescue.org.
+1. Get to know the IRC in Phoenix and learn more about how you can be involved by attending a monthly information session.
+The information session is held once per month beginning at 4:30pm at the IRC office located on the fourth floor of the "Arizona College" building off of 43rd Ave. & Olive/Dunlap at 4425 West Olive Avenue #400 Glendale, AZ 85302 (no session in July or December).
+To request a listing of current opportunities or RSVP for the information session (appreciated but not required), email VolunteerPHX@Rescue.org.

 Upcoming Information Sessions:

-2. When you are ready to join the IRC as a volunteer or intern, fill out the volunteer and intern application and sign the Services Agreement on page 3.
-You can receive an application when you attend the information session or request one by sending an email to VolunteerPHX@Rescue.org.
+2. When you are ready to join the IRC as a volunteer or intern, fill out entirely the volunteer and intern application.
+You can receive an application when you attend the information session or download it now.
 When completing the application, please provide email addresses and local phone numbers for your references, and specific information regarding your availability and interests.
 You are responsible for sending the reference request form provided in the application packet to your contacts, and having them email it back directly to VolunteerPHX@Rescue.org.
 Your application will proceed once the IRC receives positive feedback from at least two references who are not your relatives.
-Intern applicants are encouraged to submit a resume with their completed application.
+Internship applicants should submit a resume with their completed application.

 3. Complete an interview with the Volunteer Coordinator and additional staff as required to determine whether there is an appropriate volunteer or intern position available for you.